-You will need to balance the benefits of treatment with the effects on your quality of life while you are actually having treatment.
-Side effects may make you feel ill and treatment may cause stresses, such as travelling back and forth to the hospital.
+You will need to balance the benefits of treatment with the effects on your quality of life.
+Side effects may make you feel ill and treatment may cause stresses.
+Such as travelling back and forth to the hospital.
 It is very important for you to understand what can be achieved with the treatment your doctor is offering you.

-Chemotherapy, radiotherapy and surgery are all treatments for advanced ovarian cancer.
-Some women may have targeted cancer drugs.
+Chemotherapy, surgery and targeted cancer drugs are all treatments for advanced ovarian cancer.
+Some women may have radiotherapy.

 The treatment you have depends on: